-Notes: 1.
-This is the amount that was booked as expense in FY2023.

-2. This is the amount that was booked as expense for Gupta's time with the Company in FY2023.

-3. Each amount represents the sum of cash compensation such as the tax and the tax equalization benefit (¥327 million), housing allowance and other fringe benefits, etc. (¥174 million) paid to the relevant executive officers, which were determined by the Compensation Committee in accordance with the Company's internal rules and other standards.
-In addition, with respect to Ashwani Gupta, "Other compensation" includes the amount of compensation paid to him following his departure in an amount of ¥582 million, which was determined by the Compensation Committee in accordance with the Company's internal rules and other standards.
-This ¥582 million includes a statutory payment of ¥213 million that is required to be paid to him under French law.

-4. Separately from the compensation listed in the table above, the Company provided fringe benefits of ¥10 million, which were confirmed as compensation of the Company during this fiscal year, as cash compensation to one former executive officer, Christian Vandenhende.
-His FY2021 other compensation becomes ¥76 million and the total amount of compensation becomes ¥132 million with this amount.

-5. The amounts of the compensation, etc. paid to executives in foreign currency are noted in the amounts converted into yen using the yearly average exchange rate for convenience.

-6. These executive officers are eligible for benefits for the payment of social insurance, tax, and tax support fee associated with foreign service assignment living in Japan.
-For these executive officers, the "Total amount of compensation" includes the amounts of such benefits.
+- Notes 1.
+The relevant executive officers voluntarily returned a portion of their annual basic compensation.
+This amount reflects the relevant executive officer's compensation after a reduction that was made based on such voluntary return. - 2.
+This is the amount that was booked as expense in FY2024 (with respect to executive officers who left from their positions on March 31, 2025, the amount of compensation for their time with the Company in FY2024). - 3.
+Each amount represents the sum of cash compensation such as the tax and the tax equalization benefit (¥184 million), housing allowance and other fringe benefits, etc. (¥133 million) paid to the relevant executive officers, which were determined by the Compensation Committee in accordance with the Company's internal rules and other standards.
+In addition, with respect to the executive officers who left from their positions on March 31, 2025, "Other compensation" includes the amount of compensation paid to them following their departure in an amount of ¥175 million to Makoto Uchida, ¥179 million to Hideyuki Sakamoto, ¥135 million to Kunio Nakaguro and ¥157 million to Asako Hoshino, which were determined by the Compensation Committee in accordance with the Company's internal rules and other standards. - 4.
+Separately from the compensation listed in the table above, the Company provided fringe benefits of ¥9 million, which were confirmed as compensation of the Company during this fiscal year, as cash compensation to one former executive officer, Christian Vandenhende.
+His FY2021 other compensation becomes ¥84 million and the total amount of compensation becomes ¥141 million with this amount. - 5.
+The amounts of the compensation, etc. paid to executives in foreign currency are noted in the amounts converted into yeu using the yearly average exchange rate for convenience. - 6.
+The relevant executive officer is eligible for benefits for the payment of social insurance, tax, and tax support fee associated with foreign service assignment living in Japan and China.
+The amount of compensation to the relevant executive officer that excludes the amount of the benefits associated to his secondment to Japan and China (i.e., the compensation categorized in "Other compensation"), such as social insurance, tax equalization and other fringe benefits, is 199 million yen.

-<Targets, achievements, payment rates, etc. for each performance indicator of annual bonuses for executive officers> FY2023 Annual bonus
+<Targets, achievements, payment rates, etc. for each performance indicator of annual bonuses for executive officers> FY2024 annual bonus